| Risk | Opportunity |

 Further to this, the Company aims to encourage the factory operators in industrial estates, government agencies, and communities surrounding the industrial estates to have knowledge and understanding of the Company’s operations and sustainable water management guidelines.
 Additionally, it seeks to promote awareness of the potential impact on stakeholders and the environment that may result from inefficient water management practices.
 The Company has established a Water Management Learning Center in AMATA City Chonburi Industrial Estate since 2009 to share knowledge and insights from its water management practices, make it available to surrounding communities and the public to study the industrial estate's water management model, and raise awareness of visitors and their cooperation in water resource preservation.

-Since its establishment in 2009, the Water Management Learning Center at AMATA City Chonburi Industrial Estate has welcomed 446 visiting groups, totaling 13,420 visitors.
+Since its establishment in 2009, the Water Management Learning Center at AMATA City Chonburi Industrial Estate has welcomed 490 visiting groups, totaling 14,352 visitors.
 The Company aims to foster greater understanding of its sustainable water management practices among key stakeholders, including customers and local communities.
 The Learning Center is open to the general public, and organizations interested in visiting may submit a request to AMATA U Company Limited or AMATA Corporation Public Company Limited.
-In 2024 alone, the center received 1,114 visitors across 39 groups—comprising 10 general interest groups, 17 student groups, and 12 groups from central and local government agencies.
+In 2025 alone, the center received 932 visitors across 44 groups, comprising 26 general interest groups, 10 student groups, 4 groups from central and local government agencies, and 4 groups of operators within the industrial estate.

 In addition, the Company leverages its knowledge base to support the development of public water source management in community areas adjacent to AMATA Industrial Estates.
 This is achieved through integrating collaboration between the Company, government agencies, and communities in reducing and preventing the discharge of wastewater and waste from the community into the public water system, maintaining the quality of the water system, and improving the environment of the communities.